JamesABaker/tribute/README.md

 # 🌱 Tribute

+This page is a non-functional concept mock up for a charity subscription service.

 **Support your values, your way.**

 🎉 Welcome to Tribute.
 Tribute is a subscription service that empowers you to donate to various charities.
 Simple.
 No fuss.